 First day: sleep in, make some breakfast, hang out by the pool or walk around the area or down to Anse Chastanet (about 20 minutes).
 Have Doxie make you dinner.

 Second day (Day 1 of Junior’s service): Go on a whale and dolphin-watching tour with Mystic Man tours (dock in Soufriere).
 Stop at the local grocery to stock up on a few things.
 Head back to the villa, relax by the pool and have a beverage and a very light snack early afternoon, then head to Dasheene’s at about 4:30 to have a beverage and some appetizers while watching the sun set between the Pitons.
 Stay at Dasheene’s for dinner.

 Third day (Day 2 of Junior’s service): Go up to Castries/Rodney Bay.
 Visit the craft market, have lunch at the Pink Plantation overlooking Castries, and hop on a Segway for a tour of the hills overlooking Rodney Bay, or stroll among the ruins on Pigeon Island.
 If you’re up to it, scramble to the top of Signal Hill and get a glimpse of Martinique (don’t forget the selfie!)
-Stop in Marigot Bay at Rainforest Hideaway for dinner (or stay in Rodney Bay and have Indian food at Spice of India), and get back late.
+Have dinner at Spice of India in Rodney Bay (literally our favorite Indian restaurant in the world), and get back late.